Child and Adolescent Counselling Calgary

 How Living Well Can Help

-If your child is struggling and you are unsure if therapy is the right step, Living Well offers free 20 minute consultation to see if we are a right fit for you.
+If your child is struggling and you are unsure if therapy is the right step, Living Well offers a free 20-minute consultation to see if we are the right fit for you.
 This consultation can also help to answer any of your questions and point you in the right direction for help.
+Our youth counselling services aim to help children and teens overcome their challenges.
+We also provide psychological assessments to better understand your child’s needs.

 Information Adapted from: Lorri Yasenik and Ken Gardner Rocky Mountain Play Therapy Institute Green Stream Training.